daronphang/coding_resources/javascript/node_js/express_js/sequelize.md

 ## Basics:
 An object-relational mapping library (for flask is SQLAlchemy).
-Offers models to work with database.
+Allows to define models to interact with the database.
+Also allows relations/associations to be setup easily.
 ```
 INSERT INTO users VALUES ('Max', 28)                  Not needed
 const user = User.create({name: 'Max', age: 28})      Create js object